-This is a slightly different take on classic gluten free onion bhajis as I wanted to create a pan fried (rather than deep fried) version I could easily make at home.
-Now I have made them I will definitely be making them regularly rather than searching the shops for gluten free onion bhajis.
-They are extremely cheap to make once you have the ingredients and taste delicious.
+This is a slightly different take on classic gluten free onion bhajis, as I wanted to create a pan fried (rather than deep fried) version I could easily make at home.
+After realising how utterly delicious they are, we’ve been making them regularly at home rather than searching the shops for gluten free onion bhajis.
+They are extremely cheap to make once you have the ingredients and taste seriously yummy.

 These pan fried versions are flat in shape, rather than round, as this helps them to cook through during pan frying.
-You can even make these ahead of time and then heat them up under the grill or the pan again just before serving.
+You can even make these ahead of time and then heat them in the oven or the pan again just before serving.

 - 2 large onions